 Develop new Recommendations, e.g. Supplements and/or combine existing Recommendations from progress on the above study points.

-Enhance the text of G.Sup39.
+Enhance the text of G Suppl.39.

 An up-to-date status of work under this Question is contained in the SG 15 work programme (http://itu.int/ITU-T/workprog/wp_search.aspx?sg=15)